Kadisatou/Similar-States-Option-Pricing/2_BaselineModel/methodology.md

 \widehat{\Delta C}_{t+1}
 $$

-which is then converted back to the forecasted option price:
+which is transformed back into an option price forecast using:

 $$
 \hat{C}_{t+1}=